cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - for binary data up to 64 kByte and
    - for text data up to 256 kByte.
-  Files opened, which are longer, are truncated -- only in this special analysis -- to the maximal length.
+  Files opened, which are longer, are truncated -- only in this special analysis -- to this maximal length.

-- Hash values of external files, which are not loaded into the internal editor, can be calculated for files of any size.
+- Hash values of external files can be calculated for files of any size.
+  Remark: Loading a file, which is longer than the maximum size of the internal editor, then the calculated hash values are not the same, as the document shown in the editor was truncated.

 - SMIME Flash Video bug
   > Error description: